Debunking 7 Social Security retirement myths

 If you have questions about when to begin collecting Social Security or how this income will fit in with your broader retirement plan, connect with your Ameriprise financial advisor.

-How, and when, should I begin to factor Social Security payments into my future retirement income strategy?
+How should I factor Social Security payments into my future retirement income strategy?
 At what age should I begin collecting my Social Security payments?
 I'm further away from retirement.
 Should I rely on Social Security as a future source of income?
 If so, how can I calculate my potential benefit amount?

 When you’re ready to reach out to an Ameriprise financial advisor for a complimentary initial consultation, consider bringing these questions to your meeting.